bidr11/DiscordC2.NET/README.md

 # DiscordC2.NET
-The DiscordC2.NET is a bot-based C2 (Command and Control) tool designed to provide remote access and control over computer connections.
+The DiscordC2.NET is a bot-based C2 (Command and Control) tool made using C# that is designed to provide remote access and control over computer connections.
 This tool allows for you can perform various tasks and manage computers completely through Discord.

 ## Features
 - Remote code execution